Experiential learning in the workplace

 Interested alumni mentors with five or more years of experience will have an information interview to identify their career path, career values, professional experiences, and if applicable education journey.

-Resources and meeting structure examples will be provided to all participants in the early fall to prepare for the kick-of-even in early November.
+Resources and meeting structure examples will be provided to all participants in the early fall.

 USask Connects is divided into four connection opportunities, which are outlined in the graphic to the right, and should be completed during four individual one-hour meetings, taking place over an eight week period.
 Once the mentor and mentee have gone through the four connects, all participants are asked submit a final reflection on the program and their experience.